About arc42

 3. Service

-Module that carries the CRUD operations with users with the DB.
-Moreover, it also manages groups of users and retrieves all user-related information.
+Module that carries the CRUD operations with users with the DB, including deleting, registering and updating user-related data.

 Module that carries the game logic of the application quizzes, interacts with the LLMService and with the WikiData interface.